bojiang423/md2page/markdown/2021-05-12-Introducing-md2page.md

     ![Initial Version](../images/initial_version.png)

-3. Place your markdown notes in "markdown" folder
+3. Place your markdown notes in "markdown" folder, the file name should use following format:

+    yyyy-mm-dd-title.md

 4. Execute md2page.py in command line